Skip to content

 #Flickering or Dropped Signal

 This usually means the cable run is too long for the resolution you’re pushing.
-In our testing with a 250-foot Cat5e run, dropping from 4K to 1080p eliminated the flickering completely.
+In our testing on a 250-foot Cat5e run, dropping from 4K to 1080p eliminated the flickering completely.
 If the same fix works for you, you need a shorter run, a higher-category cable, or a different extender rated for your distance.

 #Audio Out of Sync